BobRay/EZfaq/ezfaq/docs/readme.txt

 USING EZfaq
 -----------

+If you choose to install the Sample FAQ, you can just edit the content with your own questions and answers.

-The contents of the FAQ page are stored in a standard MODx document with the following form:
+The contents of the FAQ page are stored in an unpublished standard MODx document with the following form:

 This will be rendered above the first question (optional)